hassio-addons/addon-influxdb/README.md

 InfluxDB is an open source time series database optimized for high-write-volume.
 It's useful for recording metrics, sensor data, events, and performing analytics.
-It exposes an HTTP API for client interaction and if often used in combination with Grafana to visualize the data.
+It exposes an HTTP API for client interaction and is often used in combination with Grafana to visualize the data.

 ![Chronograf in the Home Assistant Frontend](images/screenshot.png)